reyesr/fullproof/README.md

 * Information can be found in the wiki: https://github.com/reyesr/fullproof/wiki
 * Bug reports and evolution requests can be reported at: https://github.com/reyesr/fullproof/issues

+## Examples

+The `examples` directory contains several examples and a tutorial.
+To run the examples, you'll need to serve the example HTML and JS from a web server.
+There are a variety of ways you might do this.
+If you have [Twisted](http://twistedmatrix.com) installed, run the following in the top-level directory of the Fullproof repository:

+    $ twistd -n web --path .

+and then visit http://localhost:8080/examples/colors/colors.html to see the colors example.
+You don't specifically need to use Twisted, any web server will do.
+Just make sure you make the top-level directory of the repo available to the server or the Fullproof JS files will not be found.

 ##Building

 The `tools` directory contains `build-all.sh` that can be used to create a